A traffic crossing with cars, bikes and pedestrians.

 Electric buses and buzzing bees – Sweden is on the way to climate neutrality.

-1. Electric buses are rolling towards a greener future
+1. Cycling towards a greener future

 Sweden is a true woodland.
 In fact, the country is about two-thirds forest, offering great possibilities to build in wood.
 It also makes perfect sense from a sustainability perspective, as timber is both a renewable and recyclable resource.
-As for the 20-storey Sara Cultural Centre, all the timber used has been locally sourced, which also means less need for transportation and a smaller carbon footprint.

 All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal for a greener future.